varuns1007/HighwaySimulation_DeepQLearning/readme.md

-## 📄 Report Summary: Tabular Q-Learning & Deep Q-Learning (Assignment 2 - COL778)
+## 📄 Tabular Q-Learning & Deep Q-Learning

 This project explores highway driving using **Tabular Q-Learning** and **Deep Q-Learning (DQN)** in both discrete and continuous state environments.
 The goal is to learn safe and efficient driving policies through reinforcement learning techniques.